|HOME Ordering WOVEN STRUCTURES Update 1, 3, 4, 5, 6, 7, 8|

 The encircled warps and the taut wefts are buried.
 It would be easy to mistake this for a

 Much more study of Deco rugs is needed if the unusual production of that period is to be understood.
 I had dismissed these rugs as being of little esthetic merit until I was shown a couple of true masterpieces by collector Jim Jones, and had to quickly recant.
-These carpets present some intriguing puzzles, and we would be happy to hear from Deco rug collectors.
+These carpets present some intriguing puzzles, and I would be happy to hear from Deco rug collectors.
 Rugs bearing factory labels or stamps are of special interest.

 |Someone has asked why the closed